 - The Unique Transaction Number is visible on the statements of the banks like ICICI, SBI, Axis, and HDFC.

-Ways to Track Transaction Status with UTR Number
+How to Track Neft Transaction Status With UTR No.?

 - Go to your internet banking account or open the mobile App of your respective bank.